Xh4lis/faas-sim/guides/Main Breakdown/Breakdown.md

 }
 ```

-- **Purpose**: Configure the function scheduling system
-- **Key Components**:
 - predicates: filtering functions that determine whether a node is eligible to run a specific function/workload.
 They act as binary "yes/no" filters that eliminate unsuitable nodes early in the scheduling process.
 - Defines predicates (filters) for node selection
 - Sets priorities for scoring suitable nodes
 - Configures scheduler parameters

+Predicates are executed every time the scheduler attempts to place a function on a node.
+This happens:

+    When new function deployments are created
+    When auto-scaling creates new function replicas
+    When the scheduler needs to find a replacement node for a function

 ### Segment 6: Benchmark and Topology Creation (Lines 54-58)